Sources of matter for wormholes in a k-essence theory: GENERAL ENERGY CONDITIONS

 \section{GENERAL ENERGY CONDITIONS}

-For static and spherically symmetric traversable wormholes in GR, it is a well-established result that the matter threading the throat must violate the null energy condition (NEC).
+For static and spherically symmetric traversable wormholes in GR, it is a well-established result that the matter threading the throat must violate the NEC.
+The requirement of traversability in wormhole geometries implies the existence of a throat connecting two distant regions of spacetime.
+According to the Raychaudhuri equation, preventing the gravitational collapse of the throat requires the congruence of null geodesics to satisfy the flaring-out condition, which in general relativity implies a violation of NEC, namely $T_{\mu \nu} k^\mu k^\nu < 0$ for some null vector $k^\mu$ \cite{Hochberg:1997wp,Morris:1988cz,Visser:1995cc}.
+In this context, the matter source supporting the wormhole geometry is usually referred to as exotic matter, since it violates the standard energy conditions.
+In particular, this corresponds to a radial tension whose magnitude exceeds the energy density, a feature naturally provided by the k-essence and phantom scalar fields considered in this work.
 As a consequence, at least one of the remaining pointwise energy conditions is necessarily violated in a finite neighbourhood of the throat.
 To discuss this systematically for the metric (\ref{line_x}) and the sources defined in Eqs.~(\ref{4})–(\ref{5}), we write the usual energy conditions directly in terms of the energy density and the radial and tangential pressures.
 We denote by NEC, WEC, SEC and DEC the null, weak, strong and dominant energy conditions, respectively.
 The subscripts $1$, $2$ and $3$ indicate whether the corresponding combination involves the radial pressure, the tangential pressure, or both pressures (or only the energy density).
 With this notation, we have

 where the superscripts $\phi$ and $EM$ label the contributions from the scalar field and the electromagnetic sector, respectively.

 For the wormhole geometries considered here, the effective stress-energy tensor can be written in the anisotropic-fluid form